Hotel Content Optimisation for AI: Why Your Digital Strategy Must Evolve in 2025

 Unlike traditional search engines that return a list of links, AI assistants deliver synthesised, conversational responses drawn from various online sources.
 This fundamental difference requires a strategic pivot in how hotel’s structure and present their digital content.

 Split screen showing a mapping application on an AI interface with a map of New York City.
 On the right, a list of suggested locations includes images and text.
 A blue gradient background frames the display.
-A digital interface shows a map and a list of hotels near Central Park, New York City, with images, names, and details like opening hours and distance.

 Why Your Hotel Content Strategy Needs to Evolve